jeanschuchardt/ToDoList/README.md

 # Task list
 The application's target audience is people who need to create lists of items organized into sub-items (optional) and who want to simply share this list with others so that they can collaborate.

+This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
+It includes the following features:

+## Features

 In this API we have 3 main entities: user, list and item.
 The relationship would be:

+- Create user registration and login with JWT authentication
+- Password encryption using BCrypt
 - User can create multiple lists
 - List has one or more items;
 - Item is associated with only one list;
-- Item can be associated with another item, assuming the status of "child item";
+- Item can be associated with another item;
 - Item is associated with a user that may not be the same as the owner of the list to which this item belongs.
--

-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
-It includes the following features:

-## Features
-* User registration and login with JWT authentication
-* Password encryption using BCrypt
-* Customized access denied handling

 ## Technologies